 Events are the double-edged sword of the nonprofit world.

 On the one hand, they bring people into the fold of your org’s work.
-I’ve seen a student move a room of 500 people by sharing his classroom experience.
-I have BAWLED listening to an ED talk about kids using karate to cope with cancer.
+I’ve seen a student move a room of 500 people to give.
+I myself have bawled listening to an ED talk about kids using karate to cope with cancer.

 So yeah.
 There’s no denying that events are a powerful engagement mechanism.
 But that doesn’t make them easy.